gnat-n/BeeScan/README.md

 # [DevForum](https://devforum.roblox.com/t/beescan-100-instance-scanner-for-backdoor-detection/3004906) | [Roblox](https://create.roblox.com/store/asset/5240105231/BeeScan)

 # About
 BeeScan is powerful game instance scanner for backdoors detection.
 It is a one click solution that most developers can use to get a quick health check on their games.
-It's designed to detect hidden scripts, obfuscation attempts, and illegal access to global functions by reading the script content. **To make this system passive, this plugin does NOT modify/remove scripts.** It is the users job to resolve the flags (usually by deleting the script).
+It's designed to detect hidden scripts, obfuscation attempts, and illegal access to global functions by reading the script content.

 # Features: